leefuller23/www/content/status.md

 ## Current / Recent Issues

 ```
-March 26 2022 - April 03 2022 - qtcctv, qtcloud, qtflix, qtsearch and qtvpn will be affected by an equipment move from Mum's house to mine!
-Expect these services to be down or degraded for the entire duration of the move, but much more performant and reliable afterwards. qtchat will be unaffected.
+March 26 2022 - ~~April 03 2022~~ STILL ONGOING SORRY - Situation more stable.
+Have setup more detailed monitoring.
+Hope to get to bottom of issues soon.

 April 07 2022 - All Day.
 Our ISP has informed us they are carrying out maintenence work to the network in our area on this day.
 ```